sdrik/lirc/README.md

     $ cd lirc-pkg
     $ make jessie

-This creates a directory like lirc-debian-src-0.9.4pre2 and also a corresponding tarball lirc-debian-src-0.9.4pre2-1.tar.gz.
-See below for creating .deb packages from the debian sources.
+This creates a tarball lirc-debian-src-0.9.4pre2-1.tar.gz.
+See below for creating binary .deb packages from the debian sources.

 The *jessie* target could actually be any of jessie, stretch, jessie or xenial.
 A plain make defaults to creating a sid (unstable) tarball.